BlockTimeWorld/SwapMatic/README.md

 ## Contributions
 If you want to contribute MiniSwap financially (server costs, the value of admin's time), feel free to donate anything - your tokens, Matic, ETH - in address `0x207Bb29D5D4BB9C3eDE0747306A1fAD6fD8567E2` in Mainnet or Matic Network.
 I may send you back some MISP as a thank-you note!

 MiniSwap does not have full-time development resources, so anything and everything that will be done or published is by volunteer basis.
-Any substantial new development requires more than an idea and request - in other words, find a skilled developer or team and it gets done.
+Any substantial new development requires more than an idea and request - in other words, find a skilled developer or team and get it done yourself.

 ## Channels
 Discussions on development will take place in https://discord.gg/sX4rfTk channel on Discord.